felipeuliana/devchallenges-404-not-found/README.md

 ![screenshot](404-not-found.png)

-Here you can see my [solution](https://{your-demo-link.your-domain}) for the _DevChallenge 404 Not Found Page_.
+Here you can see the [demo](https://felipeuliana.github.io/devchallenges-404-not-found/) that I developed for the _DevChallenge 404 Not Found Page_.

 It was a good firt experience at _DevChallenge_, where I can pratice some layout techniques.

-And with it I could test a little of display grid and flex, and a bit of BEM.
+And with it I could test a little of display grid and flex, and a bit of BEM, and Github Pages.

 ### Built With